- Serums deliver a concentration of active ingredients to the skin.

 The high strength of serums may cause irritation in sensitive skin.
 One way to prevent this is by breaking the thin-to-thick product application rule and applying your serums after moisturizing.
 This allows your skin to receive a more toned-down version of the product’s benefits.

-With their powerful active ingredients, the regular use of serums can improve the health of your combination skin.
+Due to their powerful active ingredients, the regular use of serums can improve the health of your combination skin.

 The best results will be achieved by targeting your application of ingredients to the areas where they’re needed and avoiding certain combinations of ingredients, such as retinol with vitamin C.